Explanation

 Visits, likes, friend requests — and yet, no one on the other end.

-The question
+The problem

 Most social networks suffer from the same problem: millions of fake accounts, automatically generated content, visits, likes, friend requests — all of it produced by machines, not humans.
 This phenomenon has a name: the "dead internet."